 Overall, NordVPN is about as rock-solid as a VPN service provider gets.

-Surfshark is a bit newer to the field and operates over 1,040 servers spread across 60 countries.
+Surfshark operates over 3,200 servers spread across the world.
 Like NordVPN, Surfshark offers premium VPN services with every feature you could need or want.

 With Surfshark, you can unblock Netflix, Hulu, HBO Go, Hulu, BBC iPlayer, and countless other streaming sites/apps.
 Its global network of servers are also lightning-quick and have security features like advanced encryption protocols, no-logging, and leak protection.